 My writing is inspired by my passions: my passion for justice, my passion for nature and my passion for story.
 I see my writing as the best, and maybe only, way for me to make a difference in the world.
 I usually have at least a few projects on the go, and now is no exception.
-At the present time, most of my energy is going into my latest project — Touching This Storied Land: Exploring the Narrative and Debate Surrounding the Oil Sands.
+At the present time, most of my energy is going into my latest projects: Loosely Ethical: Framing the Alberta Oil Sands [working title] and Gone: A Story [working title].

-The project is a result of the research and writing I did for my Master’s thesis: Framing Ethical Oil: Shaping the Canadian Media’s Response to the Alberta Oil Sands.
+Loosely Ethical is a result of the research and writing I did for my Master’s thesis: Framing Ethical Oil: Shaping the Canadian Media’s Response to the Alberta Oil Sands.
 Royal Roads University wrote a piece about my work in 2013.
-Writing my thesis was an intense and lengthy undertaking that made me begin to question everything from our government’s integrity to the way in which power structures manipulate discourse to consolidate their power.
+Analyzing Ezra Levant’s bestseller Ethical Oil: A Case for the Alberta Oil Sands (word by word), interviewing experts, tracing “ethical oil’s” path through the Canadian media scene, and finally writing my thesis was an intense and lengthy undertaking that made me begin to question everything from our government’s integrity to the way in which power structures manipulate discourse to consolidate their power.
 It has shaped my ideas about environmental discourse ever since.

-So that’s where my writing will take me in the future.
+So that’s where my writing is now.
 In the past, I’ve written about a number of social issues, primarily the importance of education for girls in developing countries.

 Malawi is a small country deep within Africa’s interior.
 Known throughout the world as the Warm Heart of Africa, Malawi is a struggling democracy and one of the poorest countries is the world.
 In recent years its people have suffered through famine, poverty and the AIDS epidemic.
 With the vast majority of the population living on less than $2 per day, it’s no wonder that many see education (especially for girls) as a luxury, even a waste of time.
 Memory Chazeza-Mdyetseni is working to change that.